Can Your Dog Get Jealous?

-Dogs rely on humans to meet their physical and emotional needs, so it makes sense to predict that they would respond with jealous behaviors in situations with rivals for that relationship.
-As an animal behaviorist and dog trainer, I’ve long felt comfortable with the idea that dogs experience jealousy.
+Dogs rely on humans to meet their physical and emotional needs.
+We are their people and their best friends, so it only makes sense that when someone else wants our attention, they might not love that.
+As an animal behaviorist and dog trainer, I definitely believe that dogs experience jealousy.

 Over the years, research has provided ample evidence in support of this claim.
 The most likely rivals for a dog are the other dogs in the household, which is why scientists studied dogs’ behavior when guardians paid attention to their other dogs.
 In a 2018 study published in Animal Cognition, they did not find compelling evidence that dogs exhibited jealous behaviors, but small sample sizes and high individual variability may have masked any effects that do exist.

 A 2021 study in the journal Psychological Science investigated jealousy in dogs in situations in which the dogs can’t see their rival.
 Researchers studied 18 dogs and their reactions to their parents’ interactions.
 The dogs in the study observed their parents in close proximity to a realistic fake dog.
 Then, a barrier was placed to block the dog’s view of the fake dog, at which point the parent began to pet the fake dog behind the barrier.
 (The dogs being studied could still see the humans.)
 The dogs were also observers when the experiment was repeated, this time, with the humans sitting by a fleece tube and petting that tube after the barrier went up.

 In the trials with the tube, the fake dog was also present and next to the human, but the human did not pay any attention to the dog.
 Researchers used the presence of the fake dog to tease apart the influence of the presence of the fake dog and the interaction between them and the parent.